Team-Let-s-Do/Lets-Do-Wiki/docs/camping/items.md

 ---

 import { ItemList } from '@site/src/components/modules/IconList';
+import { ItemIcon } from ‚@site/src/components/modules/Icon‘;

 # Items

 ## Backpacks
+7 new Backpacks and giving 3 extra rows of storage.
+That’s it!
+No additional gimmicks.
+### Usage
+While equipped you can press `b` to open the inventory, the key can be changed in the Minecraft configuration. but you can also place the Backpack and right klick to open it.

 <ItemList modId="camping" list={backpacks} />

 export const backpacks = [